joomengine/jcb-documentation/043-Major-Release-of-JCB-v2.6.0.md

 [00:06:09](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m09s)

 Not much has changed in the Component in regards to where what is located, but how to interact with it has been moved.
-For example: The Component Updates has a button 'Edit component update for this joomla component',and if it is clicked, it is going to ask if everything is saved before you continue.
+For example, The Component Updates has a button 'Edit component update for this Joomla component', and if it is clicked, it is going to ask if everything is saved before you continue.
 [00:06:30](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m30s) If that was done, click 'OK' and it will open the area where the updates can be done.
-Usually it was in a model that popped up, and it was possible to change it on the same page.
+Usually, it was in a model that popped up, and it was possible to change it on the same page.
 Now you may go to another view and it will do the same.
 This applies to the Admin View, Custom View, Site View, and everything else.

 ### Contributor Moved Down - Do On Page

 [00:07:00](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m00s)

 The Contributors has been moved down so it may be done on the page.
-But for most of the other Repeatable Fields it had been moved to their own Tables.
+But for most of the other Repeatable Fields, it had been moved to their own Tables.

 ### Moved Component Files And Folders To Joint Table